seven5/seven5.github.io/tutorial.md

 $ source enable-tutorial
 $ go version
 go version go1.6.2 darwin/amd64
+$ echo $DATABASE_URL
+postgres://iansmith@localhost:5433/fresno

 {% endhighlight %}

-The output of the last command should be version 1.6+ and appropriate for your operating system and processor architecture.
+The output of the `go version` should be apropriate for your platform--this is a test to make sure you have your `PATH` reasonably set.
+The output of the last command should contain your username and the port you have chosen to use for postgres.
+This is a sanity check on your other environment variables.

 <a name="gb"></a>